-- burning Biomass substantially massively increases the instantaneous output of CO2 emissions.
+- burning Biomass massively increases the instantaneous output of CO2 emissions.

-- those instantaneous CO2 emissions from burning Biomass effectively cancels out any and all potential CO2 emissions savings from the deployment of Weather Dependent Renewable technologies
+- those instantaneous CO2 emissions from burning Biomass effectively cancel out any and all potential CO2 emissions savings from the deployment of Weather-Dependent “Renewable” technologies

 - is hugely destructive of natural environments and habitats wherever harvested at the necessary industrial scale.